What You Must Know This 2021 Tax Season

 Be Careful Who You Talk To

-Scam artists then threaten anything from arrest to deportation if you don’t wire the “remaining” taxes to the provided bank account.
+Scam artists then threaten anything from arrest to deportation if you don’t wire the “remaining” taxes owed to the provided bank account.

-Another method involves phishing.
+Another typical scam involves phishing.

-Moreover, these often include a compromised link that, when clicked, installs malware (software that secretly steals your data) on your device.
+Moreover, these exchanges often include a compromised link that, when clicked, installs malware (software that secretly steals your data) on your device.

 Scammers also pose as accountants promising unrealistic tax refunds.